-The Corporation has an unsecured agreement related to federal funds purchased through the Atlantic Community Bankers Bank for up to \$9,000,000.
-Effective January 16, 2024 this agreement was reduced from \$9,000,000 to \$5,000,000.
+The Corporation has an unsecured agreement related to federal funds purchased through the Atlantic Community Bankers Bank for up to \$5,000,000.
 The federal funds purchased agreement includes a variable interest rate that is determined daily.
-There were no federal funds purchased at December 31, 2023 or 2022.
+There were no federal funds purchased at December 31, 2024 or 2023.